Smallibs/maitar/README.md

 ### Infix trait

-The `Infix` trait provides the capability to use a data with the `Rust` idiomatic approach thanks to the `self` first method parameter.
+The `Infix` trait provides the capability to use data with the `Rust` idiomatic approach thanks to the `self` first method parameter.

 ```rust